-- a) TRS benchmark range would be worked out based on top and bottom 25 companies of S&P BSE 500 Index (in order of the market capitalization). - b) 80% of the average TRS of top 25 companies will be the upper value of the benchmark range. - c) Average TRS of the bottom 25 companies will be the lower value of the benchmark range. - d) TRS achievement of a CPSE for a Financial Year will be evaluated as per the benchmark range calculated above for the given FY, in the manner indicated below: - (i) Attainment of upper value will give a score of 100%. - (ii) For attainment between the upper and lower values will be assigned proportionate marks. - (iii) For attainment below the lower value, 1.5 marks will be assigned if the CPSE is paying dividend; in other cases, the score will be zero.
+- a) TRS benchmark range would be worked out based on top and bottom 25 companies of S&P BSE 500 Index (in order of the market capitalization).
+The upper value and lower value will be ascertained as below: - i.
+80% of the average TRS of top 25 companies will be the upper value of the benchmark range. - ii.
+Average TRS of the bottom 25 companies will be the lower value of the benchmark range. - b) TRS achievement of a CPSE for a Financial Year will be evaluated as per the benchmark range calculated above for the given FY, in the manner indicated below: - i.
+Attainment of upper value will give a score of 100%. - ii.
+For attainment between the upper and lower values will be assigned proportionate marks. - iii.
+This score will not be less than the score for dividend payout, ascertained as follows: - a.
+CPSEs paying 125% or more of the minimum dividend: 7.5 marks - b.
+CPSEs paying dividend below 125% of the minimum dividend: Proportionate marks out of 7.5.